American Express Gold vs. Delta SkyMiles Gold: Which is Better in 2025?

 As you can see from the spending rewards, the AmEx Gold card is designed with a focus on giving you food rewards and travel benefits.
 Essentially, every perk offered by this card is centered around providing credits or rewards for expenses related to either eating (such as earning 4x points on grocery or dining spending) or traveling (such as earning 3x points on flights and receiving a $120 Uber/Uber Eats credit).
 This combination is particularly beneficial for people who frequently travel and enjoy exploring new food options.
 If you're someone who plans vacations around trying new cuisines, the American Express Gold card may be the perfect fit for you!

-However, using the AmEx Gold card as a travel card (i.e., bringing it with you on trips) can present some challenges, particularly for international travel.
+However, actually using the AmEx Gold card as a travel card (i.e., bringing it with you on trips) can present some challenges, particularly for international travel.

-First, American Express card acceptance outside of the US remains limited, which can be a serious concern for those traveling abroad—there is no point in paying for an expensive card that you can’t use to buy things.
-While AmEx's efforts to expand its acceptance abroad are working, it is still far behind Visa.
 It is also important to note that some of the card's benefits, such as the Uber credit and 4x points at grocery stores, are only usable within the US.
 Given that Delta Air Lines has many flights outside of the USA, these issues are important to consider when thinking about which card makes more sense for you.

 But how is the AmEx Gold for booking flights on Delta and earning SkyMiles?